 - Remember to wash hands before, after, and in between procedures and patients. - Practice the art of neutral observation.
-At this stage, the secondary student clinician is a silent observer and assistant to the primary student clinician and attending physician. - Take and record vitals; report them to the primary when the case is reviewed.
+At this stage, the secondary student clinician is a silent observer and assistant to the primary student clinician and attending provider. - Take and record vitals; report them to the primary when the case is reviewed. - Help prepare the room with the primary by arranging furniture, equipment, linens, and necessary supplies.
+Tidy up room immediately after use. - Welcome patient along with primary and/or attending provider. - When asked a direct question by a patient, the following are some sample appropriate answers: - "I will ask [Provider] and get back to you on that."
+Or - "That might be an option, but we'll have to ask [Provider]." or - "That is something [Provider] will likely talk to you about or review with you."

-- Help prepare the room with the primary by arranging furniture, equipment, linens, and necessary supplies.
-Tidy up room immediately after use. - Welcome patient along with primary and/or attending physician. - When asked a direct question by a patient, the following are some sample appropriate answers: - "I will ask Dr. and get back to you on that."
-Or - "That might be an option, but we'll have to ask Dr ." - "That is something Dr. will likely talk to you about or review with you." - Do not ask questions during the subjective interview unless instructed by the primary or the attending physician or only if tasked to gather specific information. - Be available after vitals to review subjective findings with the primary and physician.
-Please do not stay in the room with the patient or patient's family "chatting" at any time. - Do physical exams only with approval and observation by the attending physician.
+- Do not ask questions during the subjective interview unless instructed by the primary or the attending provider or only if tasked to gather specific information. - Be available after vitals to review subjective findings with the primary and provider.
+Please do not stay in the room with the patient or patient's family "chatting" at any time. - Do physical exams only with approval and observation by the attending provider.

-Progression from Secondary to Primary Student Clinician
+(d) Progression from Secondary to Primary Student Clinician

-It is the physician's responsibility to evaluate the student throughout the guarter, utilizing the clinical competencies, and provide the student clinician feedback by using the Student Clerkship Feedback Form.
-At any time throughout the guarter, if the attending physician identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the physician will develop a remediation plan or refer the student to the Clinical Skills Development Session (CSDS) for remediation.
+It is the attending provider's responsibility to evaluate the student throughout the quarter, utilizing the clinical competencies, on-shift formative assessments and narrative feedback from the provider, and provide the student clinician feedback by using the Student Clerkship Feedback Form.
+At any time throughout the quarter, if the attending provider identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the provider will develop a remediation plan which may include a referral of the student to the Clinical Skills Development Session (CSDS) for remediation.
 The remediation plan will serve as a means for the student to improve their skills in order to move to the next level.
-All attending physicians must complete end-of-quarter feedback forms and review them with the student clinician.
+All attending providers must complete end-of-quarter feedback forms and review them with the respective student clinician.

-Progression to the primary level requires that the student fulfill the secondary student competencies as defined by the general expectations of the secondary student clinician and the following criteria:
+Progression to the primary level requires that the student fulfill the secondary student competencies as defined by the general expectations of the secondary student clinician and the following criteria, which include but is not limited to:

-- Observe 10 patients as a secondary student; one of them must be a new patient. - Be able to correctly perform vitals. - Demonstrate a 15-minute screening physical exam. - Provide a comprehensive work-up of a new patient with a safe treatment plan. - Utilize proper procedure to check out and return items from the lab. - Demonstrate knowledge of accessing and using diet diaries, patient handouts, consent forms, records request, and other pertinent patient forms. - Know how to correctly use CPT/ICD-10. - Set up and clean up room for primary student in procedural and therapeutic visits. - Complete Secondary Student Competency Quiz
+- Observe 10 patients as a secondary student; one of them must be a new patient. - Be able to correctly perform vitals. - Demonstrate a 15-minute screening physical exam. - Provide a comprehensive work-up of a new patient with a safe treatment plan. - Utilize proper procedure to check out and return items from the lab. - Demonstrate knowledge of accessing and using diet diaries, patient handouts, consent forms, records request, and other pertinent patient forms. - Know how to correctly use CPT/ICD-10. - Set up and clean up room for primary student in procedural and therapeutic visits.

+Complete Secondary Student Competency Ouiz

 With the completion of these competencies, the student will be eligible to be a primary student, even during the first year of clinical rotations.
-However, the assignment of primary or secondary role is still determined by the supervising physician.
-Primary assignment will usually occur within the 12th quarter (16th quarter for the five-year track).
+However, the assignment of primary or secondary role is still determined by the supervising provider.
 In order to advance through the clinical training program, a student must meet all the following criteria: